 Chichiccuauhtla (Mdz32r)

-This compound glyph stands for the place name, Chichiccuauhtla (or possibly Chichicuauhtla, if the two c's elide).
+This compound Nahuatl hieroglyph stands for the place name, Chichiccuauhtla ("Chichiccuahuitl Trees Abound").
 It features a representation of a dog (chichi), in profile, facing to the right, crouching or lying on the ground, and with a red tongue protruding.
 The dog is white with large black spots and a long tail.
 Its ears are erect and pointing forward, and some of its teeth are visible.
+The dog serves as a phonetic indicator for the start of the place name Chichic-.
 Emerging from the back of the dog is a standard tree (cuahuitl), with a leader and two branches, two-tone green foliage at the end of each branch, terracotta-colored bark, a thick and a thin diagonal stripe across the trunk.
+The stripes (tlilcuahuitl) are a phonetic indicator that ensures the reading of cuahuitl.
 The locative suffix (-tla, or -tlah, if we show the glottal stop) is not shown visually.

 Stephanie Wood

 There is a tree called a chichiccuahuitl, that produces quinine, as described in our Online Nahuatl Dictionary.
 The Gran Diccionario Nahuatl spells it chichicuahuitl).
 The gloss supports a reading of chichic- (bitter), which Berdan and Anawalt recognize.
 The dog (chichi) is there to provide the phonetic information for the start of the name, Chichic-, making it a disyllabogram/phonogram.
 [See Gordon Whittaker, 2021, 222, for a list of similar disyllabograms.]
 The tree (cuahuitl) is a logogram for the second part of the name.
-The black stripes ([tlilcuahuitl) seem to provide the phonetic reassurance that this is a cuahuitl.
+The black stripes (tlilcuahuitl) are another phonogram.

 Stephanie Wood